 - Also, Drew and May invoked this trope as well, when Harley directly asked them if they were dating.

-- Pokémon Special toys with this in the Emerald arc.
+- Pokémon Adventures toys with this in the Emerald arc.
 We may never know if Ruby actually forgot, refuses to admit his feelings in public, or secretly likes the reaction, but his feigned amnesia in regards to his confession to Sapphire at the end of the R/S arc drives Sapphire up a wall so goddamn hard.

 - Makoto and Sekai in School Days do this constantly, even after they start sleeping together.